CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 * Plot histogram, boxplot, scatterplot, and barplot
 * Aggregate a variable in a dataframe (or tiblet) by another variable

-To Be Eligible for a Credit
+To Be Eligible for Participation
 ========================================================
 (1) Participate in the workshop.
 (2) Follow all the hands-on activities.
-(3) Create an R Notebook containg exercises.
+(3) Create an R Notebook containing hands-on exercises.
-(4) Send the R Notebook file to qcl@cmc.edu (subject line: "QCL R Workshop - [Your Name] - 4/9/2020") as an attachment.
+(4) Send the R Notebook file to qcl@cmc.edu (subject line: "QCL R Workshop - [Your Name] - 9/9/2020") as an attachment.

 Links and References